talelapse/front/replit.md

-# FateChat - AI Fortune Telling Application
+# TaleLapse - Conversational Story Application

 ## Overview

-FateChat is a full-stack web application that provides AI-powered fortune telling services in Korean.
-The application offers three types of fortune readings: traditional Korean Saju (사주팔자), Tarot, and Astrology.
-Users can engage in conversational fortune sessions and receive detailed personalized readings based on their birth information.
+TaleLapse is a full-stack web application that provides conversational story and guidance services in Korean.
+The application offers four types of conversations: traditional Korean Saju (사주팔자), Tarot, Astrology, and casual conversations.
+Users can engage in friendly conversational sessions and receive personalized insights based on their birth information.

 ## User Preferences